MuKnSys/state-channels/release/1/README.txt

 1) Rationale

-This first release of the state channel library (and of an example that enables seeing it in action) is meant to release a first version of a state channel-based micropayment class, that works on top of LibP2P.
+This first release of the state channel library (and of an example that enables seeing it in action) is meant to show a first version of a state channel-based micropayment class, that works on top of LibP2P.

+The methods deposit() and transfer() from this class perform a full RSM handshake in between the browser tabs ; the connection between deposit() and the (simulated) contract is disabled, at the moment.

-It contains a clean and complete implementation of the main loop in Javascript, plus the interfaces that are needed to plug the library to the LibP2P-based communication layer and to the main loop.
+It contains a (relatively) clean and complete implementation of the main loop in Javascript, plus the interfaces that are needed to plug the library to the LibP2P-based communication layer and to the main loop.

+Once the 34 lines of code that mockup LibP2P will have been rewritten against the actual LibP2P API, the example will work without the JSONP server that is also contained in this release.
+The explanations below are related to what you have to do when you use the JSONP server.

 2) Installation